reinierkb/kirkandblackbeard/src/blog/20230714-zissou-evaluated.md

 ---
 title: Captain Evaluated - Steve Zissou
+description: "Captain Steve Zissou evaluated: what we can learn from from fictional leaders"
 date: 2023-07-14T15:20
 socialPreview: Captain Evaluated - Steve Zissou, how fictional heroes can help us lead in the 21st century
 author: David Linssen
+tags:
+  - captains
 ---

 <figure>